Principal and Interest vs Interest Only: A Complete Guide (2026)

 • Helps manage cash flow while income varies

-• Important to have a clear plan to switch to P&I
+• Have a clear plan to switch back to P&I before the IO period ends

 • Useful if you're expecting income to increase in the near future